sarahfieck/CPSC_393/README.md

 # CPSC_393
-Machine Learning, taken Fall 2023
+CPSC 393 - Machine Learning, taken Fall 2023.
+Used Python and packages like Keras and Tensorflow to survey different types of Machine Learning models.